alinex/bash-lib/doc/colors.md

 # Color Output

 Setup color variables to be used in bash scripts for formatting.
+It will output ANSI color codes.

 ![example](colors.png)

+The terminal will automatically interpret this but to also see them in other programs use:

+- `alias less='less -R'` enables ANSI color support

 ## Usage